CARE ACT 2014

 In preparing a care and support plan, authorities should (and in England must) involve the individual, any carer of the individual, and any person whom the individual asks the authority to involve or, where the individual lacks capacity to ask the authority to involve others, any person who appears to the authority to be interested in the individual’s welfare.
 In involving the individual, the authority should (and in England must) take all reasonable steps to reach agreement with the individual about how the authority should meet the needs in question.

 The individual should be kept informed and involved throughout the process.
 Their views on suitable providers should be sought and their agreement checked before a final decision is made.
-The benefits of advocacy in supporting the individual to express their wishes should be considered throughout and relevant duties met (see Independent Advocacy).
+The benefits of advocacy in supporting the individual to express their wishes should be considered throughout and relevant duties met (see Independent Advocacy chapter).

 The individual should also be informed of the likelihood of the first authority giving notification of the placement to the second authority, seeking that authority’s assistance with management of the placement or with discharge of other functions, for example reviews, and of what this would involve.
 Where, for example, this would involve the sharing of information or the gathering of information by the second authority on behalf of the first (see Section 3.2 below), the individual should be informed of this at the outset and their consent sought.